cjbrock/081720-DTZ/README.md

 | Pair Programming Demo + Practice | [Video](https://drive.google.com/file/d/1v1Vmn7kT4tabur7FKHJt0NKFxQiPw7vL/view) | [Pair Programming Quiz](https://docs.google.com/forms/d/e/1FAIpQLSfr63QGhW_NDySBnQ-A-pkpPmAJdoJGHddeFf0C5lCKrrp-Cg/viewform) |  |

 # Past Assignments
+### Week 18: December 21, 2020
+#### This week's focus: React Lifecycle, Async, and Routing

+By the end of this week, you should be able to:
+- use the lifecycle functions given by React.Component
+- create asynchronous react components
+- know the difference between presentation components and container components
+- know how to set up react with babel
+- create routing in your react applications

+#### Week 18 Daily Assignments:
+1. Monday - React: Lifecycle Methods (Component Mounting Lab - Pancake Flipper) (4 Lessons)
+2. Tuesday - React: Lifecycle Methods (Finish), Async React (5 Lessons)
+3. Wednesday - React: Advanced Components (6 Lessons)
+4. Thursday - React: React: Under the Hood (5 Lessons)
+5. Friday - React: Client Side Routing (4 Lessons)

+### Week 17: December 14, 2020
+#### This week's focus: Introduction to React

+By the end of this week, you should be able to:

+- create React components
+- understand how data is passed to props and state
+- use props and state in your components
+- use events in your components
+- create forms and submit via an onclick event handler in your form

+1. Monday - React - Node Package Manager, Introduction to React (5 Lessons)
+2. Tuesday - React - Introduction to Components (4 Lessons)
+3. Wednesday - React - Props and State (Events Crash Course Lab) (5 Lessons)
+4. Thursday - React - Props and State (Finish), React - Events (Event System Lab) (6 Lessons)
+5. Friday - React - Events (Finish), React - Forms (7 Lessons)

 ### Week 16: December 7, 2020
 #### This week's focus: JavaScript and Rails Portfolio Project